pxlsspace/Pxls/README.md

 You may choose to use a public client without a secret.
 In this case, the secret node can be left blank.

-Finally, the `auth.scopes` node dictates what information Pxls will request access too about your users from your identity server.
-This depends on your identity server configuration and may need to be set to `identity` or similar.
-In most cases, no scopes need to be provided and this can be blank.

 An example auth section could look like this:

     auth {